neelsoumya/machine_learning_advanced_complex_stories/code/README.md

-University of Cambridge Mental Health Prediction Project.

 This is a project that uses routinely collected clinical data to predict mortality in patients with serious mental illnesses.
 We have developed a human-interpretable machine learning technique to make predictions for mortality.
+This repository has code and instructions for running code on clinical data which is private.

 * Layout